 There are essentially four sources of bad breath:

-This includes the teeth, the gums, and the top surface (dorsum) of the tongue, especially the very back of the tongue.
+These structures include the the top surface of the tongue, (especially the very back of the tongue), the teeth, and the gums.
 Since this type of bad breath is the most common, its diagnosis and treatment will be covered extensively.

 The term for odors from the mouth is Fetor Oris (not halitosis)___Fetor means "a strong offensive smell" and is a generic term.
 Oris means "from the mouth".
 Fetor oris is a strong 0ffensive smell originating specifically from the mouth.